 You’ll probably want to print the entire PDF file first, and then if you need additional copies of some pages, print just the pages you need.

 If you don’t currently subscribe to Shabbyfufu, and would like to receive this planner, fill out the form below.
 You’ll be redirected to the MEMBERS ONLY PRINTABLES LIBRARY to download.
 By signing up you will also receive email updates, and other exclusive information.
-While we do send out emails several times a week, we promise not to spam you or share your information with anyone!
+While we do send out daily emails, we promise not to spam you with useless things or share your information with anyone!
 If you are already a subscriber you can access the printable library HERE.
-The password is in your email newsletters.
+The password is in your email newsletter today and we try and share in our newsletters often!

 Please visit my yearly *CHRISTMAS SHOP HERE* for some of my favorite finds!